A Tall Tale of Family, Money and a Busted Bitcoin Scheme

 Through various admissions, Wright made it clear that Daves’s estate is worth at least 300,000 Bitcoins, but could be worth as many as 1,100,111.
 This amount in Bitcoin gives it a value of more than $11 billion USD today.

-This article by Erin Gorsline was originally published at CoinCentral.com.
+This article by Erin Gorsline was originally published on CoinCentral.com, our media partner.

 Erin is a Brooklyn based cryptocurrency enthusiast & freelance writer.
 Nomad at heart, you can often find her at the airport heading to her next adventure.